GuanhuaWang/sensAI/README.md

 ## Further exploration

-One interesting question that might be an interesting part of the paper story Is whether the grouping matters.
+One interesting question that might be an interesting, Is whether the grouping matters.
 Comparing random vs heuristic?
 (Using most similar / least similar, according to the heatmap statistics in the poster)